VikasKumar281/Empathy-Engine/README.md

 },
 "audio_url": "/static/audio/speech_12345.mp3"
 }
-🎯 Why I Built This
+🎯 Motivation

-Most TTS systems sound flat and emotionless.
+Most text-to-speech systems produce speech that sounds flat and emotionless.

-This project explores how to:
+This project explores how we can:

 detect emotions in text

-translate that emotion into voice parameters
+translate emotions into voice parameters

-produce expressive speech
+generate more expressive speech output

-It was mainly built as a learning project combining NLP and speech processing.
+The project was built mainly as a learning experiment combining NLP and speech processing.

-📈 Possible Improvements
+📈 Future Improvements

-Some ideas for future work:
+Some possible future enhancements:

+Feature	Idea
-Real-time microphone emotion detection
+Real-time emotion detection	Microphone input

-Streaming audio output

-Support for multiple languages

-Emotion-aware chatbot responses

-More advanced pitch/tempo control
+Streaming speech	Generate audio continuously Multilingual support	Detect emotion in multiple languages Emotion chatbot	Emotion-aware responses
+Advanced DSP	Better pitch/tempo separation
 📜 License

-This project is open-source and free to use for learning or experimentation.
+This project is open-source and free to use for learning and experimentation.